abhimvp/MealsToGo/README.md

 ## Resources

 - Card : https://callstack.github.io/react-native-paper/docs/components/Card/
 - styled-components can be used with React Native in the same way and with the same import.https://styled-components.com/docs/basics#react-native - styleSheets are great , but we want more consistency - there's something called DesignOps - when you're building a product , taking into account all of the constraints and making sure that the constraints are fit,picture perfect along the way - a design system - a theme - which gives us consistency `styled-components is the result of wondering how we could enhance CSS for styling React component systems.
 By focusing on a single use case we managed to optimize the experience for developers as well as the output for end users.` - so we will move away from StyleSheet syntax and create components having their styling already on it.
-For example : Also DO `yarn add styled-components`
+For example : Also DO `yarn add styled-components` & `yarn add --dev @types/styled-components`

 ```tsx
 import React from "react";